Nahikari García

-Nahikari García Pérez (born 10 March 1997) is a Spanish professional footballer who plays as a forward for Liga F club Real Madrid CF and the Spain women's national team.
+Nahikari García Pérez (born 10 March 1997) is a Spanish professional footballer who plays as a forward for Women's Super League 2 club Nottingham Forest, on loan from Denver Summit FC of the National Women's Soccer League (NWSL), and the Spain women's national team.

-García begun her professional career with Añorga KKE before joining Real Sociedad in 2014.
+García began her professional career with Añorga KKE before joining Real Sociedad in 2014.
 She went on to make over 200 appearances and holds the club's record for the most goals scored in a single season with her return of 16 goals in 2016.
 During her time with Real, she was nominated for the Primera División forward of the Season award and helped the club win its first ever Copa de la Reina in 2019.
-She joined Real Madrid on 1st July 2021 after eight years at Real Sociedad.
+She joined Real Madrid on 1 July 2021 after eight years at Real Sociedad.
+García returned to the Basque Country when she signed with Athletic Bilbao on 22 August 2023.

 García also represented Spain at various youth levels, reaching three major tournament finals, and captained the U19 team before making her senior debut in 2018.

 Club career

 Early career

 García started playing football at the age of nine in San Sebastián when she joined a sports programme with her local side in Urnieta.
 The programme wasn't solely football based, however, which prompted to her to leave to sign for Añorga KKE where she spent seven years.